zhuowei/Shufflesoy/README.md

 A parody of the Twitter account @Shufflejoy.
 Replaces all nouns in a sentence with soy-related words.
-The plan is to have the program tweet them out.

-This requires the dictionary of the Link Grammar library to be installed.\
+A Heroku app then watches @Shufflejoy's account, does teh replacement, and tweets the results out on @Shufflesoy.

+Uses Node.js (running in --harmony mode), nTwitter, and the dictionaries from Link Grammar.

+The files inside the en directory is taken from Link Grammar, which is licensed under the GNU GPL.
+If this breaks any licenses, feel free to yell at me.

 in.txt is taken from http://press.arts-eclectic.com/shufflejoy-origins/